raffaeldutra/raffaeldutra.github.io/content/page/about/me.md

 I've been working or I had been worked with that we called: a little bit from everything, but what I really enjoy is to automate e see things working with just a command or a mouse click.

-I listening basically Heavy Metal, Dark Orchestral and musics from games and movies.

 Here's my contacts:

 - E-mail: <a href="mailto:raffaeldutra@gmail.com?Subject=Contato via site">raffaeldutra@gmail.com</a>